-The Netherlands has some of the highest taxes in the world for top earners, but some of the most reasonable for low income and middle earners.
-There are also special tax breaks for non-resident taxpayers, including the Dutch 30 percent rule.
+The Netherlands has some of the highest taxes in the world for top earners, but some of the most reasonable for low- and middle-income earners.
+There are also special tax breaks for non-resident taxpayers, including the Dutch 30% rule.
 The percentage of Dutch income tax is based on earnings and includes worldwide income as follows:

 Read more in our detailed guide on taxes in the Netherlands.